-The St. Louis Post-Dispatch points out that Pritzker gave $56.5 million to pro-amendment Vote Yes for Fairness, a group that has been peppering the media with ads pushing voters to approve this plan.
-According to the Illinois Policy Institute the ads include a promise that passing the amendment will cut property tax rates even though there are no property tax provisions in the bill.
+The Chicago Tribune points out that Pritzker gave $56.5 million to pro-amendment Vote Yes for Fairness, a group that has been peppering the media with ads pushing voters to approve this plan.3 According to the Illinois Policy Institute the ads include a promise that passing the amendment will cut property tax rates even though there are no property tax provisions in the bill.3

 This is a nice carrot for voters who have every reason to fear a new COVID-inspired need for revenue will lead to higher rates.
 Anyone who has lived in Illinois for any length of time knows that property taxes, like every other tax, only go in one direction no matter what we are promised about a new path forward.
 That direction is never down.

 More responsible observers than Democratic state lawmakers report over and over that no tweaks to Illinois’ revenue collection schemes will change anything until Springfield gets its act together and does something to stop the rampant abuse of taxpayers.
 First and foremost that means fixing the disastrous public pension system.
 That’s where fiscal reform ends, too.
 Efforts at pension reform are like term limits.
 They are guaranteed to fail.
 There is simply too much political liability for Springfield Democrats to do what needs to be done.